lionell/labs/refactoring/README.md

 ## Add new attributes

 First of all let's add these to `lex`.
-This is fairly simple, just copy any rule like `TYPE` and rename it to what you need.
-In my case I added 2 rules
+This is fairly simple, just copy any rule like `RULES` and rename it to what you need.
+In my case I added 2 rules right after `RULES` rule
 ```
 INDEX {
     offset += yyleng;